yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 ## Current status

 Today marks the release of Lunaria v0.1.
-This minor release means that Lunaria is ready to be tested and used in production, as well as is a way to ask for further feedback and use cases from the community so that Lunaria can mature into an even better project.
+This minor release means that Lunaria is ready to be tested and used in production.
+This is also a chance to ask for feedback and learn about new use cases from the community so that Lunaria can mature into an even better project.

 Additionally, the officially supported [Lunaria GitHub Action](https://lunaria.dev/integrations/github-action/) and the [Lunaria integration for Starlight](https://lunaria.dev/integrations/starlight/) are also receiving their own v0.1 releases as of today.

-:::caution
+:::caution[Beta software]
 Missing features, bugs, and breaking changes are still expected in this early stage across all officially maintained packages.
 If you find anything wrong or unexpected, please [open an issue on GitHub](https://github.com/yanthomasdev/lunaria/issues/new/choose)!
 :::